 *FEMS(Factory Energy Management System) provides the optimization of energy supply and consumption to reduce CO2 emission and factory operation costs

-The Makuhari District Heating and Cooling Center was launched in 1989 as an energy production facility for "Makuhari New City", a concept that aimed to make this area a futuristic international business city.
-Heat for district heating and cooling is supplied to the 61.6ha of the international business area of Makuhari New City, creating a comfortable environment for the "Makuhari Messe" convention center as well as hotels, office buildings, and other facilities.
-In addition, the surplus electrical power is sold outside of the area as to generate cost benefits.
+The Makuhari District Heating and Cooling Center was launched in 1989 as an energy production facility for “Makuhari New City ”, a concept that aimed to make this area a futuristic international business city.
+Heat for district heating and cooling is supplied to the 61.6ha of the international business area of Makuhari New City, creating a comfortable environment for the “Makuhari Messe” convention center as well as hotels, office buildings, and other facilities.
+Using clean energy, natural gas as fuel, the district heating and cooling provided by TGES preserves the area’s environment and is an energy supply system that is friendly to both people and the Earth.
 The Makuhari District Heating and Cooling Center contributes to the local community as an urban infrastructure supporting Makuhari New City and the global environment.

 Compared to conventional district heating and cooling systems*, the Makuhari DHC Center has achieved a 24% reduction of fuel consumption and cut CO2 emissions by 24000t.
 Adopting high efficiency gas engine and chiller helps raise COP in this DHC.
 This large saving of energy and CO2 emission reduction has come as the result of the “best mix” of optimum layout and design of high efficiency equipment such as gas engines generating power, and optimum operation technology.

 *Comparison with the Makuhari DHC Center before introduction of the new system in 2007.